drewwmercer/Basic-Portfolio/README.md

 # Basic-Portfolio
 Basic Portfolio for class

-This is the project due from Week 1
+This is the project due from Week 1, built in HTML and CSS